Venafi/aws-private-ca-policy-venafi/README.md

 1. To allow automatic retrieval of Venafi policy when a zone is requested that isn't been loaded, set `SavePolicyFromRequest` to "true".

 1. Change `DEFAULTZONE` parameter to the name of the zone that will be used when none is specified in the request.
+**NOTE**: The `DEFAULTZONE` parameter will be the UUID value of the zone in Venafi Cloud deployments.
+If you use the human readable name, you will get a 404 error once the lambda function is deployed.

 1. Click the Deploy button to deploy the CloudFormation stack for this solution and wait until the deployment is finished.